xapian/xapian-gsoc-proposal/proposal.rst

 Make sure test cases are there for the code written so far.
 Write documentation.

 **[block 1: May 30]:**
-Buffer to cover up any lagging work if any.
+Buffer to cover up any lagging work (if any).

 **[block 1: May 31 - June 1]:**
 Create symbol pair tuple class, make symbol pair tuple class indexable.